negative harmony

 Negative harmony is a mesmerizing concept in music theory that flips melodies and chords around a specific axis, producing a “mirror image” of the original composition.
 This intriguing method, extensively discussed by theorists like Ernst Levy, offers musicians and composers a novel approach to reimagining musical pieces.
 Here’s a beginner-friendly guide on how to dive into the world of negative harmony.

 Your journey into negative harmony begins with selecting the tonal center or key of the piece you’re working with.
 This decision will dictate your axis of symmetry.
-For illustration purposes, let’s navigate this concept in the key of A.
+For illustration purposes, let’s navigate this concept in the key of A Major.

 The axis of symmetry lies midway between the 1st and 5th scale degrees of a major key, specifically between the flat 3rd and the 3rd.
 In the key of A Major, this axis falls between the C and C# notes, serving as our mirror for inversion.